microsoft/frontend-bootcamp/step2-05/demo/README.md

 ### View

-A view is a React components that consumes the store as its data.
-There is a special way Redux will map its data from the state tree into the different React components.
+A view is a React component that consumes the store as its data.
+There is a special way Redux maps data from the state tree into the different React components.
 The components will know to re-render when these bits of state are changed.

 ### Action